Injective Labeled Oriented Trees are Aspherical: Abstract

 \section{Abstract}

-A labeled oriented tree is called {\it injective}, if each generator occurs at most once as an edge label.
+A labeled oriented tree is called {\it injective}, if each vertex occurs at most once as an edge label.
 We show that injective labeled oriented trees are aspherical.
-The proof relies on a new relative asphericity test based on a lemma of Stallings.\\
+The proof uses a new relative asphericity test based on a lemma of Stallings.\\

 MSC: 57M20, 57M05, 20F05

 Keywords: labeled oriented tree, Wirtinger presentation, 2-complex, asphericity